omkarpawar1430/My-Data-Science-Notes/Data Science/EDA and FE/EDA Process/Feature Engineering.md

-Tags: #eda
+Tags: #eda #ml

 ------------------------------------------
 Feature engineering is the process of creating new features (or variables) from the existing data that can improve the performance of a [[Machine Learning]] model.
-In other words, it is the process of transforming raw data into features that can be easily understood by a machine learning algorithm.
+In other words, it is the **process of transforming raw data into features that can be easily understood by a machine learning algorithm**.

 The importance of feature engineering lies in the fact that machine learning algorithms generally work better when they are provided with relevant and informative features.
 By creating new features, we can provide the algorithm with more information that can help it to make better predictions or classifications.